Error-Chtholly/HJCZ-SIECCSM-RESEARCH/README.md

-This repository serves as the official open-access data and code repository for the academic paper titled **"Evaluating the Sustainable Development of Red Cultural Tourism in Yunnan, China Using GIS and Machine Learning Methods"**.
+This repository serves as the official open-access data and code repository for the academic paper titled **"Evaluating the Sustainable Development of Red Cultural Tourism in Yunnan, China, Using GIS and Machine Learning Methods"**.
 Researchers are kindly requested to **cite the original publication** when utilizing these resources for any academic or scientific purposes.

 ---